Change of target

 - the gear selector is moved to P, N, or R position

-- the driver sets the adaptive cruise control in the standby mode.
+- the driver sets Pilot Assist in the standby mode.

 Automatic activation of parking brake

 In certain situations the parking brake is applied to keep the car stationary.

 This takes place if Pilot Assist is holding the car stationary with the foot brake and:

 - the driver opens the door or takes off his/her seatbelt

 - Pilot Assist has kept the car stationary for more than approx. 5 minutes